pablosan99/oc_custom_theme/README.md

 #### Todos
 - Create a frontend custom theme
-- Add Tailwind for the frontend
 - Extend TheAdmin theme
+    - login form
+- Tailwind for the frontend